 - No panhandling (asking for money or goods).

 - Listening to music is permitted with ear buds or headphones only.

 Public Announcements (PA)

-Use of the public address system along fixed routes is required under federal law, specifically the ADA.
-Disciplinary procedures will be instigated if the Public Address System policy is not adhered to by the driver.
+Use of the public address system along fixed routes is required under federal law, specifically the Americans with Disabilities Act (ADA).
 The purpose of the public address system is to:

-RouteMatch is currently in use as the MATBUS Auto Voice Announcement (AVA) system and will automatically announce bus stops.
-However, in the event RouteMatch is not working, the route is on detour or additional stops are requested by a passenger, the driver will need to override the system and make announcements manually.
+Pre-determined bus stops are automatically announced through a public address system.
+If the system is not working, the route is on detour, or additional stops are requested by a passenger, the driver will make announcements manually.

 Refusing / Denying a Ride